flowroute/flowroute-sdk-v3-python/README.md

 ##### Example Response

 On success, the HTTP status code in the response header is `201 Created` and the response body contains the newly created cnam object in JSON format.
+Note that CNAM records take up to 48 hours to be approved on your account and further association with a phone number takes 5-7 business days.

 ```
 --Create a CNAM Record